 You’ll also get to see a lot of beautiful olive trees around.
 Apparently they’ve been imported here.
 This place is truly for the creme de la creme.

 We then visited the stables where there were a few horses that I could pet.
 I love animals, so I was so excited for this!
 We also saw the training school.
 Horses are truly some of the most wonderful animals I’ve come across.
+To be able to comfortably ride these horses, one must utilize horse saddles that are of good quality.

 We then took a tour of the rooms.
 We got a Palm Deluxe room which was pretty sweet, but there’s nothing like the private villas they have there with their own private pools as well as the polo facing rooms (If you’re a fan of polo).
 Definitely something worth experiencing.